-SPECS EnviroESCA, XPS, UPS, ESCA system, UHV scanning probe microscope, VT-STM
+SPECS EnviroESCA, NAP XPS, UPS, UHV scanning probe microscope, VT-STM

 SPECS Surface Nano Analysis GmbH headquarters is situated in the centre of Germany’s capital Berlin, with subsidiaries in Switzerland, USA and China.
 SPECS has attracted a talented team of scientists and engineers who have dedicated their knowledge and experience to the development, design, and production of instruments for surface science, materials research, and nanotechnology for almost 30 years.
 In order to continuously improve performance and keep abreast of the latest developments, we are in contact with numerous scientists, users and customers from all over the world.
 Reliable quality control (ISO 9001 certified) and excellent fast service, both remote and on-site, ensures maximum uptime and long-term operation and reliability of specs instruments over many years.
 Our systems are based on methods such as XPS, UPS, AES, ISS, STM, LEEM/PEEM, LEED, RHEED and deposition.